-Tropospheric humidity profiles are available from radiosondes over populated land areas.
+Tropospheric humidity profiles are available from radiosondes over populated land areas, and from ships in the North Atlantic (the E-ASAPs).
 In these areas, horizontal and temporal resolution is usually acceptable (but sometimes marginal, due to the high horizontal variability of the field), vertical resolution is good and accuracy is good or acceptable.
 Over most of the Earth - ocean and sparsely-inhabited land - coverage is marginal or absent.
 An increasing number of aircraft provide humidity measurements alongside wind and temperature measurements.
 Some of these data are not generally available.
-The recently introduced humidity sensors have high accuracy.
+Current aircraft humidity sensors have high accuracy throughout the troposphere.

-Polar-orbiting sounding instruments provide information on tropospheric humidity with global coverage, good horizontal resolution and acceptable accuracy.
-Vertical resolution from passive microwave and first-generation infra-red radiometers is marginal.
-Second-generation, advanced infra-red systems have improved acceptable vertical resolution.
-Microwave measurements from AMSU-B,MHS, SSMIS and MWHS have shown significant impacts.
-Data from high resolution infra-red sounders (AIRS on EOS-Aqua, IASI on METOP and CrIS on S-NPP) is used operationally, and similar data will be available from instruments on JPSS (CrIS)), Feng Yun-3 (HIRAS), Feng Yun-4 (GIIRS) and Meteosat 3rd Generation (IRS)Geostationary infra-red radiances, particularly in water vapour channels, are also helping to expand coverage in some regions by making frequent measurements and thus creating more opportunities for finding cloudfree areas.
-Satellite sounding humidity data are currently under-utilised over land, but progress in this area is anticipated in the near future.
+Polar-orbiting sounding instruments provide information on tropospheric humidity with global coverage, good horizontal resolution and good accuracy.
+Although the vertical resolution of passive microwave humidity sensitive radiances is only sensitive to the large scale their use has shown significant impacts.
+High-spectral-resolution, advanced, infrared systems have useful vertical resolution and are also used operationally.
+Similar data will be available from instruments in geostationary orbits.
+Geostationary infrared radiances, particularly in water vapour channels, are also helping to expand coverage in some regions by making frequent measurements and thus creating more opportunities for finding cloud-free areas.

+Satellite sounding humidity data are currently under-utilised over land in many NWP centres, but significant progress in this area has been made.
 Radio-occultation measurements have potential to complement other systems by providing information on the humidity profile in the lower troposphere.
 Over ocean, coverage is supplemented by information on total column water vapour from microwave imagers.
-Over populated land areas, growth is expected in the availability of total column water vapour data from groundbased GPS measurements from national (geodetic) networks.
-At the moment these are generally available for Europe and USA.
-Also over land, total column water vapour information is available from near infra-red imagery (e.g. MODIS).
+Over populated land areas, growth is expected in the availability of total column water vapour data from ground-based GPS measurements from national (geodetic) networks.
+Also over land, total column water vapour information is available from near infrared imagery (e.g. MODIS).